Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 very tedious process.
 It involves completely depriving a tulpa of attention, which is their lifeline.

- Hopefully you do not do this, because you should have carefully considered the fact that you would have your tulpa for your whole life in the ﬁrst place.
+ Hopefully you do not do this, because you should have carefully considered the fact that you would have your tulpa for your whole life in the rst place.
 However, if your tulpa agrees with it and you do to, I cannot stop you from doing anything in your own mind.

 It speaks for itself.